shakfu/llamalib/README.md

 Given that there is a fairly mature ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project, this all seems quite redundant.

-Nonetheless, there may be some performance benefits from the use of compiled wrappers an some incidental benefit to learning more about the underlying system.
+Nonetheless, there may be some performance benefits from the use of compiled wrappers and some incidental benefits such as learning more about the underlying system.
 A future development idea may be to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute it back as a PR.

 ## Status